Education in Chad

 GPE in Chad

-The US$40.1 million and US$7.06 million grants support Chad's short-term interim education strategic plan, as well as the development of a long-term 10-year education plan.
+Two GPE grants of US$40.1 million and US$7.06 million support Chad's short-term interim education strategic plan, as well as the development of a long-term 10-year education plan.

 The four main components supported by GPE funding are: